samuel-esp/LinearAlgebraAlgorithms.jl/docs/src/AdvancedPrim.md

 *computes the stop condition.
 Takes the matrix m and the number of nodes, returns a boolean*

-function prim(A, n)
+function prim(A, n, m)

 *computes the miniminum spanning tree cost and tracks the minimum spanning tree.
-Takes the matrix A and the number of nodes, returns the cost of the minimum spanning tree and the spanning tree itself*
+Takes the matrix A, n the number of nodes, m the source vector, returns the cost of the minimum spanning tree and the spanning tree itself*